FarFromLittle/Questline/ReadMe.md

 Events are fired in the following order:

 `OnAccept(player:Player)`
-* Fires when a player is assigned a previously unknown questline.
+* Fired when a player is assigned a previously unknown questline.
+* Only fired once during the lifecycle of a questline.

 ``` lua
 function QuestLine:OnAccept(player)
     print(player, "accepted", self)